-Categories ,
+Categories: ,

 Stefan ZWEIG – One of the last letters of his life.

-Autograph letter signed to Count Carnaxide.
+Autograph letter signed to Count Carnaxides.

-Moving letter from Zweig from Brazil, a few months before his suicide
+A moving letter from Zweig from Brazil, a few months before his suicide

 Sold

-Stefan ZWEIG (1881.1942)
+Stefan Zweig (1881.1942)

-Autograph letter signed to Count Carnaxide.
+Autograph letter signed to Count Carnaxides.

 Rio (1941).

-Moving letter from Zweig from Brazil, a few months before his suicide.
+A moving letter from Zweig from Brazil, a few months before his suicide.

 Contact form